dhis2/developer-portal/blog/2024-11-2-app-platform-v12.md

     -   Code is shared between entrypoints, which makes bundles smaller
     -   Hot Module Replacement (HMR) for code changes in the plugin will be as fast as in the app
 -   There are some new TypeScript features:
     -   Bootstrapping an app with a TypeScript template is supported: `d2-app-scripts init --typescript my-app`.
-See the [`init` docs](../scripts/init.md) for more about the command
+See the [`init` docs](https://example.org)<!-- todo: (app-platform/scripts/init.md) --> for more about the command
     -   Vite has native support for TypeScript
     -   Although not in the App Platform package, with the latest `@dhis2/cli-style`, TypeScript type checking is performed when running `d2-style lint`
     -   With `@dhis2/ui` version 9, the UI library is now typed as well